xoreos/octopress/source/about/index.markdown

 ## <a id="currentstatus"></a>What does currently work?

-In its current state, xoreos is still far away from its goal.
-At the moment, we are able to load resource archives and read basic file formats.
-Video and sound playing works, models are partially supported, and for earlier games, areas are shown and even some very basic gameplay exists.
+Currently, the "foundation" work of managing resources, reading many basic file formats, displaying graphics and playing sounds has been done.
+All targeted games show partial ingame graphics, such as the area geometry and objects, letting you fly around in a "spectator mode".
+Some games show partial menus, and something resembling a starting point for a script system is there.

+No actual "normal" gameplay is implemented yet, though.

 ## <a id="workleft"></a>What is left to do?

 A lot of work is still left to do.
 We are actively looking for developers interested in joining our efforts in taking apart BioWare games and reimplementing them.
-If that sounds something you would find exciting and feel capable of, please contact us.
+If that sounds something you would find exciting and feel capable of, please [contact us](https://wiki.xoreos.org/index.php?title=Contact_us).
 We are always happy to see new faces. :)

-The most pressing matter, however, is finding a person with knowledge of OpenGL: The current graphics subsystem is barebones and was quickly hacked together without much deeper understanding.
-If works for what is shown right now, but is far from being anywhere near adequate.
-There are a lot of features missing, and the performance is nothing to be proud of.
-Again, we would be very glad to welcome you in our still small team!

 ## <a id="detailedinfo"></a>Need more detailed information?